Exploring your home loan options

 Owner Occupied

-When you borrow for a property that you plan to live in - either as a new purchase or to refinance an existing loan - you can apply for an Owner Occupied home loan.
+When you borrow for a property that you plan to live in - either as a new purchase, or to refinance an existing loan - you can apply for an Owner Occupied home loan.
 This type of home loan is specifically designed for individuals who intend to occupy the property as their primary residence.

 Investment

-Owner occupied and Investor loans don't offer particular advantages or disadvantages over each other, rather their suitability is based on the type of borrower.
-Owner Occupiers and Investors may have different financial needs, and therefore may make different choices about the type of repayments they want to make (e.g. Investors may prefer an Interest Only loan, benefiting from lower repayments), and type of interest rate.
+Owner Occupied and Investment loans don’t offer particular advantages or disadvantages over each other, rather their suitability is based on the type of borrower.
+Owner Occupiers and Investors may have different financial needs, and therefore may make different choices about the type of repayments they want to make (e.g. Investors may prefer an Interest Only loan, benefiting from lower repayments), and the type of interest rate.
 If you are looking to invest in property, you should seek independent advice from an accredited financial advisor.

 Types of repayment options